List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 Poco's older sister is first seen fending off the cowardly Poco from other boys who bullied him, while also castigating Poco for his cowardice.
 However, she inspires Poco to become more courageous.
 She is later kidnapped by Dio, but is saved by Jonathan.
+Her fate is unknown; she is last seen waving Jonathan and Erina goodbye as they go off on their honeymoon to America.

 In Japanese, she is voiced by Aya Endō in the anime.
 In English, she is voiced by Dorothy Elias-Fahn.